NIASKAA/algorPractices/questions/javascript-questions.md

 * Explain `Function.prototype.bind`. -Bind() creates a new function that has the this keyword, it can help pass in value easier into other functions-

-* What's the difference between feature detection, feature inference, and using the UA string?
+* What's the difference between feature detection, feature inference, and using the UA string? -Feature detection will always check if the browser supports the code and run different codes if it doesn't, feature infernce will also check but uses other functions because it thinks other countermeasures already exist, UA string will use network protocol to identify application type-

 * Explain "hoisting". -It is a way to describe the behavior of how variables will move to the top of the function or code, usually this also means that those set variables will render out first-

-* Describe event bubbling. -This goes hand to hand with event delegation where the event triggers a dom element and will group it all up-
+* Describe event bubbling. -This goes hand to hand with event delegation where it starts from target element to the top element-

-* Describe event capturing.
+* Describe event capturing. -The opposite of event bubbling where it starts from the top element to the target element-

 * What's the difference between an "attribute" and a "property"? -Attributes are defined on the HTML side while properties are defined in DOM-

 * What are the pros and cons of extending built-in JavaScript objects? -Pros are when you want to create a polyfill, which is your own implementation for a certain method, cons are possible errors that can happen and will break methods-